cloudmesh-community/book/chapters/cloud/use-cases.md

 service providers, and end users all adapt their previously on-premise resources, infrastructure, and analysis tools over to cloud-native implementations.
-The essential premise is that all stakeholders must buy into moving their compute to the data; not the data to their compute.
+The essential premise is that all stakeholders must buy into moving their compute to the data; no longer moving the data to their compute.
 +@fig:eosdis-data-lake depicts the concept of an EOSDIS data lake and highlights the assumptions that [@sds-considerations]: